An updated version of the NIST Cybersecurity Framework is on the way.

 Like many other regulatory bodies and entities, the proposed changes to the CSF reflect an increasing focus on cyber governance, accountability, and a holistic approach to cybersecurity.
 NIST is seeking feedback and comments on the Concept Paper by March 3, and has a series of workshops planned to address potential changes to the CSF throughout this year.

-Amir is a member of the Constangy Cyber Team and located in the Philadelphia office.
-Prior to joining Constangy, Amir worked for the Camden County Prosecutor’s Office managing many unique matters with a wide variety of crimes ...
+Amir is a member of the Constangy Cyber Team and is based in the Philadelphia office.
+Prior to joining Constangy, Amir worked for the Camden County Prosecutor's Office, where he skillfully managed a diverse array of cases, honing ...

 Aubrey, a partner and member of the Constangy Cyber Team, is a Certified Information Privacy Professional (CIPP/US).
 Aubrey has a Master of Science in Digital Forensics, and she utilizes her knowledge of digital forensics and ...